kiwiidb/hosting/README.md

 export HOST=<your host>
 ./install.sh
 ```
 12. After this has completed, check if everything is up and running using `docker ps`.
+Be aware that you need root privileges for running docker commands.
 13. Surf to `analytics.yoursite.com` to check out your new Plausible server :).

 ## Known issues